bkkumar7015974487/website_monitor/README.md

 # Website Monitor (alpha)

-When I'm big, I will be a deployable website monitor using the Heroku free tier.
+Website monitor using the Heroku free tier.

 Design goals:

-* As simple as possible: no external database or scheduler
+* As simple as possible
 * Online but no running costs
+* Configurable thresholds and selectors

 ## Quickstart